yashwantsathish/Defensive-Factors-Analysis/README.md

 * **Opponent eFG%** is the strongest predictor of Defensive Rating — limiting opponent shot quality is crucial.
 * **Opponent Turnover %** significantly helps teams by reducing opponent shot volume.
 * **Defensive Rebounding %** contributes positively but has less impact compared to eFG% and TOV%.
-* **Opponent FT Rate** worsens defensive efficiency — teams that foul more give up easy points.
+* **Opponent FT Rate** worsens defensive efficiency: teams that foul more give up easy points.

 All predictors were standardized to make effect sizes comparable.
 A fixed-effects model adjusted for season-to-season shifts.